nrfconnect/sdk-nrf/samples/matter/window_covering/README.rst

 Before starting the commissioning procedure, the device must be made discoverable over Bluetooth LE.
 The device becomes discoverable automatically upon the device startup, but only for a predefined period of time (1 hour by default).
-If the Bluetooth LE advertising times out, press **Button 1** to enable it again.
+If the Bluetooth LE advertising times out, enable it again.

 Onboarding information
 ++++++++++++++++++++++